devopness/devopness/packages/sdks/javascript/README.md

 ### Initializing

-To initialize the usage of Devopness SDK just import it and create a new instance of `DevopnessApiClient` class.
+To initialize the usage of Devopness SDK, just import it and create a new instance of `DevopnessApiClient` class.

 Here is a generic simple example that can be used from `Node.js`, `TypeScript` or `Javascript` applications: